SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/net/index.md

 # .NET full auto-instrumentation vs library-instrumentation (partial auto)

-It is important to understand difference between two types of instrumentations that are available in .Net.
-First one, is fully automatic one that does not require code.
-Second one, requires some initialization that has to be done in the code and is called library instrumentation by opentelemetry community.
-It is partial auto-instrumentation as traces are generated automatically depending on settings provided by developer(s) during initialization phase.
+It is important to understand difference between two types of instrumentations that are available in .NET.
+* **Fully automatic instrumentation** does not require code.
+* **Partially automatic instrumentation**, which is called library instrumentation by the opentelemetry community, requires some initialization in the code.
+It is partial auto-instrumentation as traces are generated automatically depending on settings provided by developer(s) during the initialization phase.

 :::note
 The below description applies to [v0.7.0](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/releases/tag/v0.7.0).